Thinking about learning Mandarin Chinese? Then you might be wondering what the Chinese alphabet looks like!

 In essence, there is no Chinese alphabet.
 Unlike languages like English, Spanish, and even Korean, Chinese does not have a phonetic or syllabic writing system.
 Instead, the Chinese writing system is logographic, meaning that it uses symbols (Chinese characters) to represent meanings rather than sounds.

 So, yes, this does mean that you’ll have to learn a few thousand distinct characters in order to learn Chinese.
 However, don’t let that discourage you!
 First, there are different components to a Chinese character that work similarly to an alphabet.
-As you’ll see later on in this article, many Chinese strokes are common enough that they have their own name — almost like a letter in the alphabet.
+Many Chinese strokes are common enough that they have their own name — almost like a letter in the alphabet.

 Then, the fact that Chinese uses its own unique writing system is one of the things that make this language so special to learn!
 Keep reading, and we’ll walk you through everything you need to know about the Chinese alphabet — or lack thereof — and this incredibly unique writing system!